-As lockdown in the Netherlands eases and summer rolls in, we all want to spend more time outside.
+As corona measures in the Netherlands continue, we all want to spend more time outside.
 Finding safe ways to do that can be hard, but one fairly low-risk option is going for a ride along one of the seven most scenic bike paths in the Netherlands.

 |Obviously, going outside is not risk free in the coronavirus times, and that will remain the case until we have a vaccine.
 You can minimise your risk to others by keeping to a 1.5m distance, washing your hands, and sneezing/coughing into your elbow.
 If you have cold symptoms, stay indoors.
 It is permitted to go for bike rides or walks outside alone or with a member of your household.|